Actions

 Ilya beamed with pride.

 While the reporter scribbled furiously, likely adding “SMARTEST MAN ALIVE” in all caps, Ilya reached over.
 He just tugged gently at Shane’s jersey collar, straightening it with care.
 Then he fiddled with the mic clipped there, his fingers lingering for a beat too long.
-Shane stayed perfectly still, his jaw tightening as a stubborn pink bloomed across his cheekbones.

 The reporter’s eyes danced between them.
 “Ilya, let me bring you in - what’s been working so well for you personally on the ice these last few games?”